 Most people assess what to spend based on what they may have already spent and whether they have money coming in to cover their transactions.
 However, a bank may charge one or several unfair overdraft fees by reordering the transactions, regardless of when they occurred.
 Typically, this practice entails charging the most expensive expenditures first, draining the account faster and allowing the bank to charge multiple overdraft fees.

-Let McCune Wright Arevalo, LLP, Fight for Your Consumer Rights
+Let McCune Law Group, Fight for Your Consumer Rights